parmegv/leap_doc/docs/platform/quick-start.md

 Run `leap list` to see a list of available services.

-todo: link to another document that details the different service types and which are required.
+TODO: link to another document that details the different service types and which are required.